Accessibility Statement

 The following items to not comply with the WCAG 2.1 AA success criteria:

-• Anchor element found with no link content and no name and/or ID attribute, buttons were not labelled or labelled incorrectly
+- Anchor element found with no link content and no name and/or ID attribute, buttons were not labelled or labelled incorrectly, third-party video embed ARIA attribute does not conform to a valid value

 We aim to improve our websites accessibility on a regular and continuous basis.
 See the section below ('What we're doing to improve accessibility') on how we are improving our site accessibility.